 What percentage of embryos will grow to the Blastocyst stage in culture?

 For younger patients, up to 50% of all embryos will continue to grow to the Blastocyst stage.
 However, 10% of patients will not have an opportunity for embryo transfer due to the absence of Blastocyst development.
-As patients get older, fewer and fewer numbers of embryos are capable of developing in culture to the Blastocyst stage.
+Aging drastically impacts the numbers of embryos which are capable of developing to the Blastocyst stage.

 What are the risks of Blastocyst culturing?